NiJoel/Jenkins-Docker-Compose-Build-Sample/README.md

 docker push {repourl}:{port}/centdocker
 ```

-then you can use it  Jenkinsfile
+then use it in  Jenkinsfile